robcarver17/skipperman/docs/configuration_help.md

 # Club dinghies

-These are the boats that cadets can borrow if they don't have their own.
+These are the boats that sailors can borrow if they don't have their own.
 They can be hidden from view if a type of boat is no longer used.
 You don't need to list each boat individually; just the types of boat.

 # Patrol boats

-These are the safety boats used for rescuing.
+These are the power boats used for rescuing.
 The ordering will be used when we allocate volunteers to boats, and in reports.
 It's recommended that you use the following order:

 - Launch
 - Club owned big RIBs